 Students who wish to appeal the determination that they are not maintaining satisfactory progress must submit a letter to the school President within 10 days of receiving the notice of probation, describing any mitigating circumstances the student believes deserves further consideration.
+The letter should also discuss what has changed in the student's situation that will allow the achievement of satisfactory academic progress at the next evaluation.
 The institution will also determine that satisfactory academic standards can be met by the end of the subsequent evaluation period.
-Such mitigating circumstances might include family or medical emergencies or military services for which the student has elected not to request a leave of absence.
+Such mitigating circumstances might include family or medical emergencies or military services for which the student has elected not to request a leave of absence but is still required to provide supporting documentation to the institution.
 An appeal decision will be made and the student notified accordingly.
-Should a student prevail upon his/her appeal, the student will be placed on probation for the following payment period, and financial aid will be reinstated.
-The student will be placed on an academic improvement plan to ensure the student is able to meet satisfactory academic progress by the end of the probationary period.
+Should a student prevail upon his/her appeal, the student will be placed on an academic improvement plan to ensure the student is able to meet satisfactory academic progress by the end of the probationary period.